netnutmike/python-weather-grab-summary-meshtastic/README.md

 1. Go to https://openweathermap.org/api
 2. Sign up for a free account
+3. Subscribe to the One Call API 3.0 (free tier available)
-3. Navigate to your API keys section
+4. Navigate to your API keys section
-4. Copy your API key
+5. Copy your API key
-5. Add it to your `weather_config.yaml` file or use the `-k` flag
+6. Add it to your `weather_config.yaml` file or use the `-k` flag

+**Important:** This application uses the One Call API 3.0, which requires a subscription.
 The free tier includes:
 - 1,000 API calls per day
 - Current weather data
+- Hourly forecast for 48 hours
-- 5-day forecast with 3-hour intervals
+- Daily forecast for 8 days
+- Historical weather data (1 day back)

+Note: New API keys may take a few hours to activate.

 ## Output Format